-With Christmas fast approaching, people want to look their best and are booking their beauty treatments, makeup sessions and hair appointments in time for Christmas parties and festive celebrations.
-But what can you do if the final look isn’t what you wanted?
-What rights do you have if you don’t like your new hair style?
-Do you still have to pay if you didn’t give you the look you wanted?
+But what can you do if you need medical care as a result of poor treatment or the final look isn’t what you paid for?
+What rights do you have if you don’t like your new hair style and do you have to pay if the stylist didn’t give you the look you wanted?

 My hair/makeup was done by a professional but I don’t like it, can I request a refund?